 Sources shown: Benjamin Moore Snow White paint, Benjamin Moore Springtime Peach paint, The Animal Print Shop giraffe print, vintage green rug, Lorena Canals neutral rug, Target large purple floor pillow, Natti Natti dotted floor pillow*, Target white round pillow, Castle round gold pillow, Anthropologie stripe pillow, Manhattan Toy Company wooden house, World Market wooden fire house, Little Lights rainbow light, Kiko wooden camera, Meri Meri doll, Target sailor doll, Oh Joy!
 DIY pom bin, Sleepy King pink alpaca, Miniso wooden cars (in-store only), Ikea wooden truck, Pink Linen Designs wooden rainbow cut out*, Petit Collage feelings memory game, Grandin Road peacock chair, Target round shag pillow, Castle round blue pillow, Meri Meri flamingo plush, Ikea stools (painted), Target kids table.

 Now, here we have a seating area that grown-ups will love as well!
 As you can see, we kept a lot of the larger elements the same - the rugs, peach wall mural, and fun bookcase.
-Styling with many colors doesn't have to feel young.
-You can make it sophisticated with a little bit of whimsy as well...it's all in the details!
+Styling with a lot of colors doesn't have to feel young.
+You can make it sophisticated with a little bit of whimsy...it's all in the details!
 For example, chic gold always makes a space feel more mature, so we brought in lots of gold with the end tables and lamp.